 Disinformation and trust

 Due to the growing accessibility to the creation of disinformation, a door has been opened for actors such as criminals, hackers, and bots, to abuse synthetic media.
-Fake news, images, and videos can be used as propaganda by targeting audiences, using psychology against them, and preying on desires.
+Fake news, images, and videos can be used as propaganda by targeting audiences.
+They use psychology against them, and prey on desires.

 The sources disinformation can come from are also extensive; they can be seemingly legit sponsored content, non-existent journalists, and experts, or even fabricated everyday people.
-This leads to a whole lot of fear and confusion, and it is alarmingly easy to fall victim to one of these schemes, which can lead those who do to question their reality and sense of security.
+This leads to a whole lot of fear and confusion.
+It is alarmingly easy to fall victim to one of these schemes, which can lead those who do to question their reality and sense of security.

 The increased prevalence of this criminal activity has forced governments to quickly respond to the ever-evolving medium.
 Currently, there are few official laws relating to synthetic media.
-Authorities must now decide how the medium will be regulated and who will be responsible for keeping it in check while educating industries on the threat it carries.
+Authorities must now decide how the medium will be regulated.
+In addition, who will be responsible for keeping it in check while educating industries on the threat it carries.

 Large government agencies such as the FBI now have a synthetic media unit within their cyber division which focuses on the tracking of Deepfakes and disinformation.
 The regulation of synthetic media also comes with the ethical dilemma of walking the fine line between control and access to free speech.